Yuri-Severo/unit-test-study/README.md

+Unit Test Exercises – Software Engineering Class

-This is a activity made fro Software Engineering class in my Computer Engineering Course, where we see a little about unit tests.
+This project is part of an activity from the Software Engineering class in my Computer Engineering course.
+The goal is to practice basic unit testing concepts.

-In my case, i made the exercises with JEST JS, in TS language.
-Here we have 3 exercises:
+I completed the exercises using Jest with TypeScript.
+Included Exercises

-vote: Test the Equivalence partitioning of age input for voting in Brazil
+    vote – Tests age input for voting eligibility in Brazil using equivalence partitioning.

-grade: Test the flow of the data values to calculate a mean
+    grade – Validates the logic to calculate the average of student grades.

-travel: Test the use cases for a fly reserve
+    travel – Tests the use cases of a flight reservation system.

+Structure

-All test files are in test/, and they were made following the pdf instructions.
+    All test files are located in the test/ directory.

+    The implementations follow the instructions provided in the class PDF.

+How to Run

+Install dependencies:

+npm install

+Run all tests:

-To run all them, type: npm test
+npm test

-Bonus: The "travel" can be used by terminal! go to test/travel and type: node verifyReserve.js
+Bonus

+You can run the travel logic directly from the terminal:

+cd test/travel
+node verifyReserve.js